akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/watchTermination.md

 ## Description

-Materializes to a @scala[`Future`] @java[`CompletionStage`] that will be completed with Done or failed depending whether the upstream of the stage has been completed or failed.
+Materializes to a @scala[`Future`] @java[`CompletionStage`] that will be completed with Done or failed depending whether the upstream of the operators has been completed or failed.
-The stage otherwise passes through elements unchanged.
+The operators otherwise passes through elements unchanged.

 @@@div { .callout }